Ryan-B1yth/hr-application/README.md

 - The Python code passes through the PEP8 linter with no major issues.
      ![PEP8 Linter](assets/images/linter.PNG)

 - During development, code was written to give the correct output when the correct input was given.
 Once that was working, invalid inputs were fed into the program to see how it reacted.
 Most bugs in the code were resolved this way.
 Furthermore, print statements and breakpoints were used when an error was harder to resolve.
-'Try, except' blocks were used for ValueErrors and displayed to the user in short, sharp explanations to convey the issue quickely.
+'Try, except' blocks were used for ValueErrors and displayed to the user in short, sharp explanations to convey the issue quickly.

 ### Known bugs
 - The program handles invalid inputs for most instances when the user is prompted.
 However when updating information on a current employee, the age can be set to any input, not just an integer.